BDC Hamburger Icon

 • Lack of perceived importance: Maintaining data integrity needs to be a core business process driven from the top whose importance needs to be clear to all.

-• Lack of processes: You need processes to determine how data is being entered into and altered on your system, what data is recorded and who’s responsible for recording data.
+• Absence of processes: You need processes to determine how data is being entered into and altered on your system, what data is recorded and who’s responsible for recording data.
 Many companies use workflow diagrams that show data input and output and all of the changes that might occur in between.

 • Poorly configured hardware and software: When selecting new hardware or software, you should make sure that it will work with existing technology and requires little or no configuration.
 Companies should ensure software patches are downloaded on the day of release and retire software that is no longer being supported by a vendor.